Home Cocktails Ordinary Drink Vesuvio

 Vesuvio Variations

-Vesuvio Sour This variation adds a splash of orange juice for a fruity twist.
-Swap: Add 1/2 oz of fresh orange juice
+Vesuvio Sour This variation adds a splash of orange juice to enhance the citrus profile.
+Swap: Add 1/2 oz of fresh orange juice.

 Pairs Well With

-Grilled shrimp tacos Lemon herb chicken Cheese platter with figs
+Grilled shrimp tacos Lemon herb chicken salad Coconut cream pie

 Quick Facts